reddec/trusted-cgi/docs/development.md

 ---
 # Development

-The project has Linux-specific features and aimed to be run in Linux ecosystem.
+The project has Linux-specific features and aimed to be run in Linux ecosystem, however client control utility (cgi-ctl) shall work on most platform.

 Requirements for backend